Ruth-tuttie/personal-website/README.md

 Finally i used GSAP animation library for animation using gsap hooks from,to,scrolltrigger.

 WHAT I LEARNED.
-GSAP scrolltrigger
+gsap scrollTrigger
-GSAP timeline
+gsap timeline
-GSAP from
+gsap  from
+gsap to
+gsap fromTo